minus5/examples-services/README.md

 ### Docker Compose

-[Docker-compose](https://docs.docker.com/compose/) is a tool that enables you to define a set of containers that should be simoultanously started on a single host.
-Also, you can define the environment for every container (env variables, open ports, mounted volumes, ...).
+[Docker-compose](https://docs.docker.com/compose/) is a tool that enables you to define a set of containers that should be simultaneously started on a single host.
+Also, you can define the environment for every container (env variables, open ports, mounted volumes...).

 In our example we [define](https://github.com/minus5/examples-services/blob/master/04-docker/datacenters/dev/host1/docker-compose.yml) that we want to run 7 containers on the same Docker host: